Char-Hunt/Projects-portfolio/README.md

 ## Task 3.
 Retrieve login attempts outside of Mexico

-So, now we've got some suspicious login activity on our hands, but you've ruled out Mexico as the source.
-Next, the goal is to dig into login attempts that took place outside of the Mexican borders; To do this we need to use SQL filters and tools for the task.
+Let drill further... so,now we've got some suspicious login activity on our hands, but you've ruled out Mexico as the source.
+The next goal is to dig into login attempts that took place outside of the Mexican borders; To do this we need to use SQL filters and tools for the task.

 Here's the SQL query that'll help you spot these elusive login attempts.
 But before we dive into it, remember that the 'country' column contains both 'MEX' and 'MEXICO' to represent Mexico.
-In this instance, we can use filters in SQL to create a query that identifies all login attempts that occurred specfically outside of Mexico
+In this instance, I used filters in SQL to create a query that identifies all login attempts that occurred specfically outside of Mexico

 >_NOTE: The following SQL query retrieves login attempts by using the <code>NOT</code> and <code>LIKE</code> keywords.
 Also, the matching pattern -- MEX% -- includes the wildcard <code>%</code> to represent a string of any length.
 This wildcard may be placed both before and after the targeted substring._